-The U.S. Attorney General's Advisory Council on Global Justice Information Sharing (Global) provides high-level, executive support for the Justice domain.
+The U.S. Attorney General's Advisory Council on Global Justice Information Sharing (Global) provides high-level, executive support for the Justice subcommittee.
 The XML Structure Task Force (XSTF), an advisory body sponsored by the U.S. Department of Justice, Office of Justice Programs, Bureau of Justice Assistance (BJA), provides data stewardship and governance.
-XSTF consists of government and industry domain experts, technical managers, and engineers who identified data requirements, explored XML concepts, and applied XML best practices to the design and implementation of the GJXDM.
+XSTF consists of government and industry subcommittee experts, technical managers, and engineers who identified data requirements, explored XML concepts, and applied XML best practices to the design and implementation of the GJXDM.

 Explore Justice model content

 Download the current release which includes updates to Justice model content.

 The Justice subcommittee in action

 Learn more about the Justice subcommittee on the Success Stories page.